United States country profile

 The country is also a major source of entertainment: American TV, Hollywood films, jazz, blues, rock and rap music are primary ingredients in global popular culture.

-17th-18th centuries - Hundreds of thousands of Africans brought over and sold into slavery to work on cotton and tobacco plantations.
+17th-18th Centuries - Hundreds of thousands of Africans brought over and sold into slavery to work on cotton and tobacco plantations.

 1775 - American Revolution: George Washington leads colonist Continental Army to fight against British rule.

 1787 - Founding Fathers draw up new constitution for United States of America.
-Constitution comes into effect in 1788.

 1954 - Racial segregation in schools becomes unconstitutional; start of campaign of civil disobedience to secure civil rights for Americans of African descent.